jzal03/book-opmanual-dd24/src/building-start/flight-controller-initialization.md

 Now that the Flight Controller is in `bootloader mode` you can flash the correct firmware:

-1. In the Cleanflight Configurator Firmware Flasher tab, click the `Load Firmware [Local]` button (bottom right), and select the `.hex` file downloaded at the beginning of this section.
+1. In the Betaflight Configurator Firmware Flasher tab, click the `Load Firmware [Local]` button (bottom right), and select the `.hex` file downloaded at the beginning of this section.

     ```{admonition} Check
     :class: seealso